Nick Dasovic: Club career

 A midfielder, Dasovic began his career in the Yugoslav First League and later the Croatian First League playing for Croatian club Dinamo Zagreb, renamed Croatia Zagreb during the 1990s.
 The team also featured important players like Mario Stanić and Goran Vlaović.

 He began playing in Canada professionally with the North York Rockets, of the former Canadian Soccer League, for whom he played the 1991 and 1992 seasons.
 Dasovic played the 1993 and 1994 seasons in the American Professional Soccer League with the Montreal Impact.

 Dasovic played for Stade Briochin in the French Championnat National in 1995 and for Swedish Allsvenskan side Trelleborgs FF in 1996.

 St. Johnstone

 In November 1996, Dasovic signed for Scottish club St Johnstone.
 His first season in Perth saw the Saints win promotion from the Scottish First Division to the Scottish Premier League.
-Dasovic has been quoted as saying his fondest memory of his pro career was being named man-of-the-match in the 1998 Scottish League Cup Final in which he scored, a 2–1 defeat against Rangers.
+Dasovic was named man-of-the-match in the 1998 Scottish League Cup Final in which he scored, a 2–1 defeat against Rangers.
 Saints went on to finish third behind Rangers and Celtic in the Scottish Premier League that season, qualifying for the 1999–2000 UEFA Cup.
 Dasovic's only league goal was also memorable; it was the only goal in a 1–0 win away at Celtic in September 1998.